Chic (adj.): a half-refurbished ground floor space in a former East German apartment block.

 There was a thud of someone struggling with the door and then a prolonged fluttering behind the heavy curtain that protected the restaurant’s patrons from the cold air, and Charlotte burst into the room shaking her limbs dramatically and cursing the weather.
 In such a crowd, noisy entrances were somewhat of a banality, and Charlotte had even admitted how much she loathed the artificiality of it all.
 However she still seemed disappointed when only a few heads turned to inspect her.
 Even the jack hammer cracks of her high heels as she strode across the wooden floor, and the fuss as she struggled to extract the chair from underneath the table failed to attract onlookers.

 She scanned the room, frowned and then flopped her arms on the table.
-“What an absolute joke,” she exclaimed and then swallowed half her wine in one gulp.
+“What an absolute joke,” she exclaimed and then swallowed Irving’s glass of water in one gulp.

 “It’s a joke alright,” Irving said.

 “You don’t even have the faintest idea what I’m talking about, you turd crumpet.”

 There are many things beautiful people can get away with just by virtue of their splendid symmetry – cheating, manipulation, lying – but Charlotte’s endowments, coupled with her impeccable broadcast-quality English permitted her to behave like arrogant cow and treat Irving with all the spite and derision one usually reserved for Nazi war criminals.

 “Let me guess.
 Bad ratings.”

 “Your make-up artist plucked one too many eyebrow hairs again.”

 “You were passed up for a new roll?”

 Charlotte blew a strand of blonde hair away from her nose.
 “Don’t worry about it.”

 Irving waved at the waiter who was leaning against the bar smoking.
 He acknowledged by holding up his cigarette to demonstrate to Irving how many minutes would pass until they would be served.